What are fleas?

 Get rid of fleas from your Central New York property with the help of local, experienced professionals.
 At Sweeney’s Pest Elimination, we have been protecting people and property from our area’s most common pests for over 20 years.

 If you are experiencing problems with fleas, our professionals will take care of the problem and put into place the services needed to stop them from returning.
-To learn more about our residential or commercial pest control solutions and eliminate fleas from your Central New York property, contact us at Sweeney’s Pest Elimination today!
+To learn more about our Ithaca home pest control or commercial pest control solutions and eliminate fleas from your Central New York property, contact us at Sweeney’s Pest Elimination today!

 How can I prevent fleas in the future?